 therefore, there are three conjugacy classes.
-The problem of finding the number of such partitions for any positive integer n is what computer scientists call NP-complete.
-This effectively means that the problem cannot be solved for a large n because the computations would be too time-consuming for even the largest computer.
+There are variations to problem of finding the number of such partitions for any positive integer n that are what computer scientists call NP-complete.
+This effectively means that the problem cannot be solved for a large n because the computations would be too time-consuming for even the largest computer. \square

-Theorem 14.15.
-Let G be a group of order p^n where p is prime.
+Theorem 14.15 Let G be a group of order p^n where p is prime.
 Then G has a nontrivial center.